Can you claim a Qualifying Child who is not a dependent?

 A child getting married is something most parents celebrate.
 It's an exciting development to be sure, but it may not be good news from a tax perspective.
 That's because marriage represents a change in legal status that often means a parent can no longer claim the child as a dependent.

-The IRS has a general rule that states you cannot claim a married person as a tax dependent.
+The IRS has a general rule stating that you cannot claim a married person as a tax dependent.
 Luckily for parents of young couples, that rule does have exceptions.

 It may be permissible to claim your child who is married as a dependent on your tax return if all of the following statements are true: